Wednesday, November 6, 2024

 The answer is not new; it comes from broad Enlightenment-era values of universal rights to self-determination and individual autonomy.
 In other words, the belief that all human beings, regardless of race, gender, sex, nationality, ethnicity and the like, are all entitled to certain basic rights over their life and can be exempt from non-just forms of coercive action by other actors.

-Now while these basic Enlightenment values, originating in Europe around the time of the continent’s height of global imperial status, certainly have a hypocrisy to them, it doesn’t mean those values on their own are therefore undesirable or somehow the language of the colonizer.
+Now while these basic Enlightenment values, originating in Europe around the time of the continent’s height of global imperial status, certainly have a hypocrisy to them given that context, it doesn’t mean those values on their own are therefore undesirable or somehow the language of the colonizer.
 It was, after all, the values inherent in the French Revolution — liberty, fraternity, equality — that inspired the Haitians to revolt against their French rulers in the world’s first-ever successful slave revolution, as Marxist C.L.R.
 James writes in his magisterial The Black Jacobins

 The decolonial rhetoric of dismantling former-colonial and settler-colonial states ultimately relies on a fantasy of some kind of peaceful homeostatic pre-modern world before European colonialism came and corrupted humanity.
 It fails to broach the nuance of how even a horrible institution like modern colonialism can exist within the same constellation of ideas that brought about the French Revolution and many of the rights we enjoy today in liberal-democratic societies.
 Instead, this perspective sees any contiguity between the ideals produced out of the modern era and the practice of colonialism coming from the same or a similar source as reason to reject all European thought from that time, root and branch.